Portishead Dummy

 ‘Silence’ is a foreboding opener, with a chilling introduction, and Gibbons’ vocal isn’t introduced until midway through the song.
 It’s easy to imagine a song like ‘Nylon Smile’ fitting on their previous albums, but overall there’s more diversity on Third than either of the previous Portishead albums.
 Most drastically, the brief ‘Deep Water’, is based around a ukulele and gospel-like backing vocals, while the self-explanatory rhythm of ‘Machine Gun’ was generated by running a drum machine through an organ.

-Third is an improbably strong comeback album from a group that seemed like they were very much tied to a specific musical movement.
+Third is an improbably strong comeback album from a group that seemed tied to a specific musical movement.

 It’s A Fire